Chart Color Schemes

 Castle Hill - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Castle Hill - North, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 64% of the total population (8388 people), compared to the national average of 55.3%.
+Health outcomes data shows excellent results for Castle Hill - North, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 64% of the total population (8,412 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis and asthma, affecting 6.0% and 6.0% of residents respectively.
-A majority, 75.5%, report being completely free from medical ailments, slightly lower than Greater Sydney's 75.9%.
-As of 2021, 19.4% of residents are aged 65 and over (2557 people).
-Health outcomes among seniors align with the general population's health profile.
+A significant majority, 75.5%, report being completely free from medical ailments, slightly lower than the Greater Sydney average of 75.9%.
+As of 2018, approximately 19.4% of residents are aged 65 and over (2,564 people).
+Health outcomes among seniors in this area align closely with those of the general population.

 Frequently Asked Questions - Health